McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/researcherManagement.md

 > Lab members can only edit their own info.
 > Only Admin and Lab Manager roles can make changes to every lab member's info.

-# Typical procedures for participant recruitment
+# Typical scenarios related to researcher information
 {: .no_toc }

 ## Table of contents